If you’re wondering how to go vegan if you don’t like vegetables, then you’re probably also worrying about how you’ll survive as a vegan.

 Bottom Line of How to Go Vegan If You Don’t Like Vegetables

-- Phase 1: Your starting point when you don’t like any vegetables and rely initially on some processed foods to help you transition.
+- Phase 1: Your starting point when you don’t like any vegetables (and maybe you’re eating some processed foods to help you transition.)

 - Next you incorporate vegan whole foods without the veggies into your diet.